ufukyilmaz/hazelcast/docs/optane/01-use-all-the-dimms-on-a-systems-and-hd-affinity.md

 * **PMEM**: the kind to use for allocating PMEM backed memory if the PMEM is used in FS DAX mode
 * **MEMKIND_DEFAULT**: the kind to use for allocating DRAM backed memory with regular page size
 * **MEMKIND_HUGETLB**: the kind to use for allocating DRAM backed memory with huge page size
-* **MEMKIND_DAX_KMEM**: the kind to use for allocating PMEM backed memory if the PMEM is onlined as system memory
+* **MEMKIND_DAX_KMEM_ALL**: the kind to use for allocating PMEM backed memory if the PMEM is onlined as system memory

-We have official configuration only for the PMEM kind, through the previously mentioned configuration options.
+We have official configuration for the `PMEM` and for the `MEMKIND_DAX_KMEM_ALL` kind, through the previously mentioned configuration options.
 The rest is currently available only with undocumented system arguments.
-This is because the `MEMKIND_DEFAULT` and `MEMKIND_HUGETLB` kinds are supported for testing and experimantation purpose, while officially supporting `MEMKIND_DAX_KMEM` mode is not yet decided.
+This is because the `MEMKIND_DEFAULT` and `MEMKIND_HUGETLB` kinds are supported for testing and experimantation purpose.

 Using the kinds can be enabled with the following system arguments:
 * **MEMKIND_DEFAULT**: `-Dhazelcast.hd.memkind=true`
 * **MEMKIND_HUGETLB**: `-Dhazelcast.hd.memkind.hugepages=true`
-* **MEMKIND_DAX_KMEM**: `-Dhazelcast.hd.memkind.dax.kmem=true`

 Setting any of these arguments makes all HD allocations to be served with the associated Memkind kind.